Aryeh Kaplan: Early life

-Kaplan did not grow up religious and was known as "Len".
+Kaplan did not grow up religious, and was known as "Len".
 His family had only a slight connection to Jewish practice, but he was encouraged to say Kaddish for his mother.
-On his first day at the minyan, Henoch Rosenberg, a 14-year Klausenburger Hosid, realized that Len was out of place, as he was not wearing tefillin or opening a siddur, and befriended him.
+On his first day at the minyan, Henoch Rosenberg, a 14-year-old Klausenburger Hosid, realized that Len was out of place—he was not wearing tefillin or opening a siddur—and befriended him.
 Henoch Rosenberg and his siblings taught Kaplan Hebrew, and within a few days, Kaplan was learning Chumash.

 When he was 15, Kaplan enrolled at Yeshiva Torah Vodaas, and at age 18 (from January 1953 until June 1953) was among "a small cadre of talmidim" selected to help Rabbi Simcha Wasserman open Yeshiva Ohr Elchonon, a new yeshiva in Los Angeles.

+After his time in Los Angeles, Kaplan had a few small jobs including teaching at a Hebrew school in the Bronx and at Beth Torah in Richmond, Virginia (February 1955).

-In January 1956 Kaplan then went to Israel, and studied at the Mir in Jerusalem in Israel, where he received semikhah (ordination) from some of Israel's foremost poseks, including Yoreh Yoreh from Yitzhak HaLevi Herzog and Yadin Yadin from Eliezer Yehuda Finkel in 1956.
+In January 1956, Kaplan went to Israel to study at the Mir in Jerusalem.
+That year, he received semikhah (rabbinic ordination) from some of Israel's foremost poskim, including Yitzhak HaLevi Herzog and Eliezer Yehuda Finkel.